corda/corda-docs-portal/content/en/docs/tutorials/corda-5/building-template-cordapp/building-cordapp-template-intro.md

 ### `ProbeContract`

 `ProbeContract` is a basic smart contract you will implement in the CorDapp.
 It enforces rules regarding the the creation of a valid `ProbeState`.
-For a new `ProbeState` to be issued onto the ledger, a transaction with the following details is required:

-* No input states
-* 1 output state - the new `ProbeState`
-* A `Create()` command with the public keys of both parties

 The `ProbeState` contract checks that: